Home » DIY » Drapery Hooks Repurposed Into Small Easels

 How to Repurpose a Curtain or Drapery Hook

-First, start by marking your hooks across, so that all of your "bends" will be at the same point.
-If you don't have any drapery hooks, they are available on Amazon!
+First, mark your hooks across so that all of your “bends” will be at the same point.
+If you don’t have drapery hooks, they are available on Amazon!

 Bend Each Drapery Hook Prong